 Things To Do

-Wildlife viewing is also very popular in the Kootznoowoo Wilderness Area on Admiralty Island.
+Wildlife Viewing in the Kootznoowoo Wilderness Area

 If you’re planning on visiting anytime soon, be sure to check out our Guide To Things To Do In Angoon so you don’t miss any of the good stuff!

 There is no road access to or from Angoon, as it resides on the western side of Admiralty Island.

 There are also no cruise ships that come to Angoon at this time, although the town does receive a fair number of visitors during the summer.

 Most travelers come to Angoon by private charter boats in nearby Juneau, or as part of excursions by tour companies in nearby towns.